axieinfinity/ronin-documentation/docs/rns/overview.md

 There are four categories of domain names in RNS:

 * **Regular names:** Unregistered domain names, available on a first-come, first-served basis, with a yearly renewal fee.
-* **Auctioned names:** These are high-demand RNS names that may receive large amounts of interest, such as buy.ron and insurance.ron.
+* **Auctioned names:** High-demand RNS names that may receive large amounts of interest, such as buy.ron and insurance.ron.
 Sky Mavis distributes such names during an auction as a means to reduce domain name squatting.
-* **Protected names:** These are RNS names that we’ve reserved for our official partners and some key community members.
+* **Protected names:** Names reserved for official partners and some key community members.
 For example, Sky Mavis makes sure that `battlebears.ron` isn't available to anyone—except the Battle Bears team.
 This protects our communities from bad actors.
-* **Blacklisted names:** These are RNS names with negative connotations, sensitive themes, or deceptive potential that aren't for sale.
+* **Blacklisted names:** Names with negative connotations, sensitive themes, or deceptive potential that aren't for sale.
 An example of a blacklisted name would be `freeaxies.ron` because it can be used to mislead the Axie community.
 Sky Mavis prohibits the creation of RNS names like these to protect our communities from bad actors.

 ## Domain pricing